tsepton/ummi_usability/README.md

 With Ummi, a multimodal interface is decomposed as sets of user actions.
 As Ummi uses the Object-Oriented paradigm in order to model and abstract multimodal interaction, you can think of any multimodal interface as being a class, while multimodal user actions are methods.

+With Ummi, you don't need to think about specifying the modalities you want to use, and how to handle their data, while writing a multimodal interface.
+You state the type of data you need as parameter for your user actions, and Ummi handles the fusion.

+For a class to be a usable as a parameter type, you need at least one modality processor to instantiate that class based on the modality itself.

 ### Writing multimodal interfaces

 Creating any multimodal interface with Ummi begins by declaring a C# class that implements the `MMInterface`.